-Read more: Top Sings of Power Steering Failure
+Read more: Top Signs of Power Steering Failure

 Improves the Range of Motion of Your Car Wheels.

 Imagine that if your car wheels are connected to the transmission by a rigid metal instead of a drive shaft.
 When your wheels go over a bump, the wheels will shifts upward but not the transmission.
 With enough force, it will snap the rigid metal in half.
 That’s precisely why we have drive shaft.
 It improves flexibility and gives the car wheels a greater range of motion to work with.

 Transfers Rotational Energy from the Transmission to the wheels.

 When you crank your engine, the engine combusts the petrol-air mixture.
 The heat energy gets converted into kinetic energy which pushes the car engine pistons up and down.
 Subsequently, the car transmission then harvests this engine power and converts them into rotational energy through a differential.
 When the differential rotates, it passes the rotation through the drive shaft and then to your car wheels.
 Finally, as your car wheels start to roll, your car moves forward.
 As you can see, drive shaft is a very important part of your car.
 If you remove it, your car won’t move!
 That’s why we call it… drive-shaft, because it’s a flexible shaft that drives the wheel.

 Read More: When to Change Arm Bushing in Your Car and How to do it